Baptist Health Neuroscience | Spine Center Network

 All of this fragmentation prolongs the treatment process, creates duplication of effort, increases healthcare costs — and frustrates the person who is already suffering from back or neck pain.

-Baptist Health Spine Center in Little Rock, Arkansas emphasizes non-surgical treatment options in advance of spine surgery.
+Baptist Health Neuroscience in Little Rock, Arkansas emphasizes non-surgical treatment options in advance of spine surgery.

 The spine center — located near the main Baptist Health campus in on the west side of Little Rock — has nearby access to X-ray and MRI diagnostics.
 An internal injection suite enables many patients to have a quick and convenient spinal injection that relieves radiating pain or numbness in a hand or foot and be home within a couple hours.